rodones/image-backend/README.md

 - Clone repository.
 - Open project with Intellij Idea and let it install maven dependencies.

-### Configuration and Profiles

-#### Application Configuration File

-*application.yml* is the only configuration file for application.
-All common configurations must be declared here.

-The newly added configurations must be specified in `src/main/resources/META-INF/additional-spring-configuration-metadata.json`.

-#### Profiles

-`dev` is for development/staging branch of the application and `prod` is master branch of the application.

-There are two primary profiles named `dev` and `prod`.
-Profile specific variables can be found in folder named after profile name in _src/main/resources/filters/_.
-These are called as maven filters.
-Maven replaces their occurrences in all resources with their values.

-The secondary profile is `local`.
-It must be activated during development on your computer.
-**If you don't activate it, the application assumes it is running on server.**

-## Messages, Templates, Static files etc.

-### Messages

-All resource bundles located in _src/main/resources/messages_ folder.
-Try to follow

 ## Database

 ### Naming Convention